akurre/vaycay_v2/README.md

 - Serve it via Nginx on port 3000
 - Connect to the GraphQL API at `graphql-api:4001`

+#### Why Nginx?

+The production Docker build uses **nginx** as a lightweight, high-performance web server to serve the static React build files.
+Nginx provides:

+- **Efficient Static File Serving**: Much faster than running a Node.js development server
+- **Client-Side Routing Support**: Configured with `try_files $uri $uri/ /index.html` to ensure React Router works correctly - all routes are redirected to `index.html` so the React app can handle routing
+- **Production-Ready**: Industry-standard solution for serving single-page applications
+- **Small Footprint**: The nginx Alpine image is minimal and optimized for containers

+The multi-stage Dockerfile builds the React app with Node.js, then copies the static build output to an nginx container, keeping the final image small and secure.

 ### Architecture

 The frontend uses Apollo Client to communicate with the GraphQL API: